What is Search Engine Optimization? Optimize Your Domain Now! Search Engine Optimization (SEO) & Search Engine Marketing

 Make your content easily accessible to search engines.
 Our team is ready to implement solutions to boost your rankings, optimize your on-page SEO and improve your performance.

 An essential part of any successful SEO strategy, let’s build your internal link profile to add significance to your page keywords listed within search engines.

 Search Engine Optimization 101 from Online Advantages

 Everything about modern life starts and ends with the Internet and search engines, from the way we use the information to the way search engines retrieve and display the information we need and want.
 A given search engine "knows" what we want to see because of search engine optimization, or SEO, which allows content creators to optimize websites and content for more effective search engine marketing.
 Communications, information, recreation, entertainment, shopping, dating.
 There is virtually no avenue or outlet, no medium or method of contacting another human being, which has not been impacted by the advent and evolution of the Internet and online search engines.
 We could even reasonably argue the Internet has had a larger role on the trajectory of humanity than the inventions of the movable-type printing press and gunpowder!
 Also check out Google's own guide here.

-Search Engine Optimization (SEO) Starter Guide As the Internet has evolved from simple bulletin board chat systems to realtime video and text caht, the planet has gotten smaller and humanity more connected in a way unprecedented in human history.
+Search Engine Optimization (SEO) Starter Guide As the Internet has evolved from its root of simple bulletin board chat systems to realtime video and text chat, the planet has gotten smaller and humanity more connected in a way unprecedented in human history.
 International communication has been condensed and contracted to the point where talking between Jakarta, India, and Jacksonville, Florida, is a trivial matter.
 Virtually nothing known to humankind is unfindable on the Internet if you know where to look.
-If you picture an iceberg which represents the Internet, 90% of it is below the surface—and of the remaining 10%, most users spend the entirety of their online lives seeing only 10% of THAT!
+If you picture an iceberg representing the Internet, 90% of it is below the surface—and of the remaining 10%, most users spend the entirety of their online lives without seeing more than 10% of THAT!
 This doesn’t even consider 404 redirects; that’s only the actual active sites and pages you can get to.